GameDriver-io/Unreal-quickstart-5.0/README.md

 ![Screenshot of the editor preference window, to illustrate how to disable "High DPI Support" ](https://github.com/GameDriver-io/Unreal-quickstart/blob/main/img/EditorPreferences.png)

 2. You may want to build clean for your project.
 Doing so will delete the precompiled binaries for the plugin.
-To recitify this copy the "Binary" and " Intermediate" folders from within the original plugin to your project's Plugin folder after making clean (or recopy the entire Plugin folder - if you prefer)
+To rectify this copy the "Binary" and " Intermediate" folders from within the original plugin to your project's Plugin folder after making clean (or recopy the entire Plugin folder - if you prefer)

 ## Summary